menu

 Setting & Lifestyle

-Adamstown - Buckeystown is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Adamstown - Buckeystown is a great place for families with children to consider.
+First of all, many other families with children live here, making Adamstown - Buckeystown a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Adamstown - Buckeystown has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Adamstown - Buckeystown’s overall crime rate is lower than average for the country.

 Demographics

-The per capita income in Adamstown - Buckeystown in 2022 was $62,085, which is wealthy relative to Maryland and the nation.
-This equates to an annual income of $248,340 for a family of four.
+The per capita income in Adamstown - Buckeystown in 2022 was $63,390, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $253,560 for a family of four.

-Adamstown - Buckeystown is a somewhat ethnically-diverse town.
+Adamstown - Buckeystown is a very ethnically-diverse town.
 The people who call Adamstown - Buckeystown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Adamstown - Buckeystown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Adamstown - Buckeystown include German, Irish, English, Italian, and European.
+Important ancestries of people in Adamstown - Buckeystown include German, English, Irish, Italian, and Palestinian.

 The most common language spoken in Adamstown - Buckeystown is English.
 Other important languages spoken here include Spanish and Polish.